-Currently, there is no way to get to deep water at City of Port Phillip beaches for people with disability.
+Currently, there is no way to get to deep water Port Phillip beaches for people with disability.
 Along the foreshore there are several ramps from footpath to sand level, however, the majority of these do not comply with Australian Standards wheelchair accessible gradient.

 Beach wheelchairs let you hit the sand and take a dip in the ocean.
 These specialty chairs are designed for outdoor use and specifically for beach environments.